Post-move paperwork you need to handle

 Protecting your belongings against loss or damage

 The process of moving belongings, regardless of the skill of the movers, can sometimes cause damage.
 So, it’s best to protect your investments and free yourself from concerns.
-The best first step is to speak with your homeowners insurance company about their coverage of your belongings and then speak with your moving provider about valuation coverage for your local or interstate moving.
+The best first step is to speak with your homeowner’s valuation company about their coverage of your belongings and then speak with your moving provider about valuation coverage for your local or interstate moving.

-As an category of post-move paperwork, be sure to review all of your items upon their delivery.
-Ideally, prior to the move you took the time to document the general condition of your possessions with a photograph, or at least written description and checklist.
+As a category of post-move paperwork, be sure to review all of your items upon their delivery.
+Ideally, prior to the move you took the time to document the general condition of your possessions with a photograph, or at least a written description and checklist.
 Review your bill of lading.
 Is there anything missing or has anything been damaged?
 Contact your moving company immediately should this be the case.
 Speed is of the essence.
-Do this even if you only have basic insurance provided by the licensed moving company.
+Do this even if you only have basic valuation coverage provided by the licensed moving company.

 College, school, etc.